Hrztrm/Laravel_Bootcamp/README.md

 Also, the bootcamp teaches us how to send "email" notification to other users when a chirp has been made.
 This can be seen via MailHog which catches the emails from the application for testing purposes.

+The only part of the bootcamp that was not done was the deployment, which require the use of a cloud server(Linode, DO, AWS, ...) and Laravel Forge